ni/measurement-plugin-integration-example-python/src/sequence_logger/README.md

 ## Configuration

-By default, logs methods from modules starting with 'Clients.'.
+By default, logs methods from modules starting with 'clients.'.
 Modify `apply_logging_to_all_modules` function to change this behavior.

 Logs are stored in CSV files in a 'logs' directory within your current working directory.